The Marketing Budget Question Every Business Owner Asks

 Building Your Marketing Budget

-Year 1 - Foundation Building:
+Year 1 - Foundation Building (traditional route):

-- Professional website: $1,500 to $5,000
+- Professional website: $3,000 to $15,000 at an agency

 - Initial SEO and content: $2,000 to $5,000